marcy-terui/lamvery/README.md

 # Recommends
 - **virtualenv**
-  **Automatically collect the lightweighted and compiled libraries in virtualenv environment.**
+  **Automatically collect the lightweighted and compiled libraries in the virtualenv environment.**

 # Installation